ZElnagar/HackWestern12/README.md

 - Clean, Accessible UI: Built with modern frontend tooling.

 **The Problem**
 Students often sacrifice health and nutrition for deadlines.
-Early signs of poor nutrition show up physically — pale skin, brittle nails, fatigue cues — but most of us don’t know how to interpret them.
-This leads to burnout, poor energy, and long-term health issues.
+Early signs of poor nutrition show up physically -> pale skin, brittle nails, fatigue cues, but most of us don’t know how to interpret them.
+This leads to burnout, poor overall energy, and long-term health issues.

 **Our Solution**
 NutriScan AI turns a basic photo into actionable insight.